Starting to drive is a memorable moment in many people’s lives. But when’s the right time to stop?

 - Diabetes.
 Left unmanaged, diabetes can cause spells of sleepiness, dizziness and confusion, which would be dangerous when in control of a car.

-- Parkinson’s disease.
+- Parkinson’s.
 Although it affects people in different ways, Parkinson’s disease does have symptoms that affect movement, including tremors and stiffness, making it difficult to react quickly when driving.

 - Stroke.
 The effects of a stroke vary.
 Common problems include issues with vision and memory, but can be as severe as partial paralysis.
 As such, driving ability could be seriously impaired.